 In 2011, we recommended that country income thresholds be removed as an across-the-board eligibility criteria for global health funding allocations.
 This would acknowledge that the mandate of global health organizations is to achieve health and coverage goals as the first priority.
 While modalities of assistance need to change as countries grow economically, there is much that can be done to meet Gavi’s central purpose as part of the organization’s next phase.

-With Gavi’s board retreat approaching in March 2019, and the next four-year strategy planning underway, we’ll be watching this space.
-For many countries eligible for Gavi support from 2021–2025, and for MICs that are falling behind, the impending plans hold great weight.
+With Gavi’s board retreat approaching in March 2019, and the next five-year strategy planning underway, we’ll be watching this space.
+For many countries eligible for Gavi support from 2021-2025, and for MICs that are falling behind, the impending plans hold great weight.
 Check back in with us for more in the coming months.

 Gavi’s Board of Directors approved an extension to Nigeria’s transition timeline in June 2018.